rakoczi-h/flowinv/README.md

 ```
 3. During training, diagnostics can be plotted and saved.
 4. After training, the trained flow model can be saved, which then can be used to test the performance of the method or simply use it for inversion.
 As long as the problem we are trying to solve is consistent with the training data set, the network does not need to be retrained.
-To run a test with an example set of data:
+To run a test with the example set of data and a pre-trained network model:
 ```bash
 python test_grav_inv_flow.py
 ```